HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 effective small business cybersecurity strategy

-Small businesses can now benefit from tailored, standalone cyber coverage to help cover Security Breach Expense, Security Breach Liability, Cyber Extortion and Ransomware Payment, losses from Social Engineering incidents and more.
-Cyberattacks are no longer an “if” scenario, rather a “when” scenario, and cyber insurance is an important step to mitigate the dreaded financial losses in the aftermath of a breach.
+Small businesses can now benefit from tailored, standalone cyber coverage to help cover Security Breach Expenses, Security Breach Liability, Cyber Extortion and Ransomware Payment, and losses from Social Engineering incidents.

 1. Zoran Naumoski – Awareness Expert at Li-Fi